 • Payday loans.
 HB127 includes numerous reforms for the payday loan industry, including giving borrowers time to pay off loans without interest or sanction after 10 weeks of high-interest payments.
 It comes after the industry was involved in scandals that led to former Attorney General John Swallow’s resignation.

 • Elections.
 SB245 creates a pilot program to allow online voting for disabled people or Utahns in the military.
 HB156 allows counties to participate in a pilot program allowing election-day voter registration.

 • Homeless.
 HB140 creates tax credits for employers who hire homeless people.
 HB176 exempts volunteers serving meals to the homeless from a requirement to have a food handler’s permit, which had thrown a wrench into volunteer-provided meals at The Road Home shelter.

 • Suicide.
-HB134 creates a suicide-prevention program that includes distribution of free cable-style gun locks, and offers a redeemable coupon program for discounts on gun safes.
+HB134 creates a suicide-prevention program that includes free cable-style gun locks and offers a redeemable coupon program for discounts on gun safes.

 • Autism.
 SB57 will require insurance companies to pay for autism treatment for children.

 For information on serving legal papers, contact a Professional Process Service, call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers.